Atlanta Falcons: Dan Quinn years (2015–2020)

 In February 2015, the team was investigated by the NFL for alleged use of artificial crowd noise in the Georgia Dome.
-The Falcons lost a 2016 NFL Draft selection as a result of the league's investigation.
+The Falcons lost a 2016 NFL draft selection as a result of the league's investigation.

 Dan Quinn's first season saw a 5–0 start, the team's best start in four years.
-They would then struggle throughout the rest of the season by losing 8 of their last 11 games, resulting in an 8–8 record.
+They would then struggle throughout the rest of the season by losing 8 of their last 11 games, resulting in an 8–8 record in the 2015 season.
 They did, however, give the Panthers their only regular-season loss.
-The Falcons used their first-round pick in the 2016 NFL Draft on safety Keanu Neal from the University of Florida.
+The Falcons used their first-round pick in the 2016 NFL draft on safety Keanu Neal from the University of Florida.

 In the Falcons' 25th and final season in the Georgia Dome, Atlanta lost their week 1 game to the Buccaneers 24–31.
 The Falcons would then win their next four including one over the Panthers, when the franchise set new records: Matt Ryan threw for 503 yards, and Julio Jones caught 12 passes for 300 yards.
 Beating the San Francisco 49ers 41–13 in Week 15, the Falcons improved to 9–5 and secured their first winning season since 2012.
 One week later, the Falcons defeated the Panthers in Charlotte, North Carolina, and clinched their first NFC South division title since 2012.
 In their last regular-season game at the Georgia Dome, the Falcons defeated the New Orleans Saints, and secured an 11–5 record and a first-round bye.

-In the divisional round of the playoffs, Atlanta defeated the Seahawks 36–20 in the Georgia Dome, and hosted their last game at the Dome against the Green Bay Packers in the NFC Championship Game on January 22, 2017.
+In the divisional round of the playoffs, Atlanta defeated the Seahawks 36–20 in the Georgia Dome, and hosted their last game at the Georgia Dome against the Green Bay Packers in the NFC Championship Game on January 22, 2017.
 The Falcons defeated the Packers 44–21 to advance to Super Bowl LI as the NFC champions.
 Atlanta was up 28–3 late in the third quarter, and the New England Patriots scored 31 unanswered points, with the last 6 in the first-ever overtime in the Super Bowl.
 The Patriots' 25-point comeback was the largest in Super Bowl history.